apache/kylin/website/_docs/install/Kylin_kubernetes.md

 1. A hadoop cluster.
 2. A K8s cluster, with sufficient system resources.
 3. **kylin-client** image.
-4. A Elasticsearch cluster(maybe optional).
+4. An Elasticsearch cluster(maybe optional).

 ## How to build docker image

 ### Hadoop-client image

-What is hadoop-client docker image and why we need this?
+What is a hadoop-client docker image and why do we need this?

-As we all know, the node you want to deploy Kylin, should contains Hadoop dependency(jars and configuration files), these dependency let you have access to Hadoop Service, such as HDFS, HBase, Hive, which are needed by Apache Kylin.
+As we all know, the node you want to deploy Kylin should contain Hadoop dependencies(jars and configuration files), these dependencies let you have access to Hadoop Services, such as HDFS, HBase, Hive, which are needed by Apache Kylin.
 Unfortunately, each Hadoop distribution(CHD or HDP etc.) has its own specific jars.
-So, we can build specific image for specific Hadoop distribution, which will make image management task more easier.
-This will have following two benefits:
+So, we can build specific images for specific Hadoop distributions, which will make image management task easier.
+This will have the following two benefits:

-- Someone who has better knowledge on Hadoop can do this work, and let kylin user build their Kylin image base on provided Hadoop-Client image.
+- Someone who has more knowledge on Hadoop can do this work, and let kylin users build their Kylin image base on provided Hadoop-Client image.
 - Upgrade Kylin will be much easier.

 Build Step
-- Prepare and modify Dockerfile(If you are using other hadoop distribution, please consider build image yourself).
+- Prepare and modify Dockerfile(If you are using other hadoop distribution, please consider build an image yourself).
 - Place Spark binary(such as `spark-2.3.2-bin-hadoop2.7.tgz`) into dir `provided-binary`.
-- Run `build-image.sh` to build image.
+- Run `build-image.sh` to build the image.

 ### Kylin-client image

-What is kylin-client docker images?
+What is a kylin-client docker image?

-**kylin-client** is a docker image which based on **hadoop-client**, it will provided the flexibility of upgrade of Apache Kylin.
+**kylin-client** is a docker image which based on **hadoop-client**, it will provide the flexibility of upgrade of Apache Kylin.

 Build Step

 - Place Kylin binary(such as `apache-kylin-3.0.1-bin-cdh57.tar.gz`) and uncompress it into current dir.
-- Modify `Dockerfile` , change the value of `KYLIN_VERSION` and name of base image(hadoop-client).
+- Modify `Dockerfile` , change the value of `KYLIN_VERSION` and the name of base image(hadoop-client).
 - Run `build-image.sh` to build image.

 ----

 ## How to deploy kylin on kubernetes

-Here let's take a look of how to deploy a kylin cluster which connect to CDH 5.7.
+Here let's take a look at how to deploy a kylin cluster which connects to CDH 5.7.

 1 `kubenetes/template/production/example/deployment` is the working directory.

-2 Update hadoop configuration files (`kubenetes/template/production/example/config/hadoop`) and filebeat 's configuration file.
+2 Update hadoop configuration files (`kubenetes/template/production/example/config/hadoop`) and filebeat's configuration file.

 3 Create statefulset and service for memcached.